-In other words, the heat of vaporization is the amount of heat required to turn particular quantity of liquid into vapor without any rise in the temperature of the fluid.
+In other words, the heat of vaporization is the total amount of heat required to turn a particular quantity of liquid into vapour without any rise in the temperature of the fluid.

 Heat of Vaporization Formula

 Based on entropy and enthalpy of vaporization and relationship among them, the Heat of vaporization formula can be written as

 Hv = q / m

 q = heat

 If the heat of vaporization for H20 is 2357 J/g, calculate the total amount of heat energy that required to vaporize 145 grams of H20.

 The heat of vaporization formula